M0JXD/textadept-discord-rpc/README.md

 ## Assets

 Assets and their keys are tied to the Discord "app" that can be accessed/updated with a developer account.
-The application_id signifies to Discord which app is running and hard-coded into the C code.
+The application_id signifies to Discord which app is running and is hard-coded into shared library.
 I have set the assets to have the same names as Textadept's lexers, the icons are from the VSCord project.
-See here for a clearer explanation: https://stackoverflow.com/questions/64417184/how-does-pypresence-work-where-do-i-get-the-image-key
+The assets are checked into the repo for completion's sake,  you do not need a local copy.

 I have made a Discord Developer Team for this (and possibly future) Discord projects.
 If you would like to be added for direct access to the application_id or adjusting the assets please open an issue with the required Discord details so I can add you.
 In the spirit of of being open when asking you to share such information, my Discord username is (unsurprisingly) m0jxd.